Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Related Work

 \subsection{AI for Scientific Discovery}

-In recent years, AI has fundamentally reshaped the landscape of scientific discovery by providing powerful tools that enhance various research processes~\citep{xu2021artificial}.
-AI techniques, especially generative AI, can facilitate basic scientific discoveries, such as identifying complex molecular~\citep{vignac2022digress} and protein structures~\citep{abramson2024accurate}, drastically reducing the time required for experimental iterations.
-These advancements have found wide application across diverse fields such as chemistry~\citep{liu2023multi}, meteorology~\citep{bi2023accurate}, and medicine~\citep{rajpurkar2022ai}, \etc. Besides, with the advent of LLMs, AI methodologies can step further and collaborate in streamlining critical stages of the scientific pipeline, including hypothesis generation, experimental design, data acquisition, and analysis\citep{zheng2023large, wang2023scientific, miret2024llms, wysocki2024llm, lu2024ai}.
-Nevertheless, these approaches lack the collaborative nature of the scientists intrinsic to real-world research. \modelname is the first to harness the power of an LLM-based multi-agent system to facilitate the generation of research ideas in autonomous scientific discovery.
+In recent years, AI has transformed scientific discovery by offering powerful tools to enhance research processes~\citep{xu2021artificial}.
+Generative AI, in particular, accelerates basic scientific discoveries by tackling complex tasks such as molecular identification~\citep{vignac2022digress}, protein structure prediction~\citep{abramson2024accurate}, and proteomics research~\citep{ding2024automating}, significantly reducing experimental iteration times.
+Besides, with the advent of LLMs, AI methodologies can step further and collaborate in streamlining critical stages of the scientific pipeline, including hypothesis generation, experimental design, data acquisition, and analysis\citep{zheng2023large, wang2023scientific, miret2024llms, wysocki2024llm, lu2024ai, si2024can}.
+Nevertheless, these approaches lack the collaborative nature of the scientists intrinsic to real-world research. \modelname\ is the first to harness the power of an LLM-based multi-agent system to facilitate the generation of research ideas in autonomous scientific discovery.